UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 2. **Label update:** Reassign each data point to the cluster with the nearest center.

 These two steps are repeated until the cluster assignments no longer change.
-We show what the first four iterations of K-means would look like in {numref}`toy-kmeans-iter-1`
+We show what the first three iterations of K-means would look like in {numref}`toy-kmeans-iter-1`
 There each row corresponds to an iteration, where the left column depicts the center update, and the right column depicts the reassignment of data to clusters.

 :::{glue:figure} toy-kmeans-iter-1